 Our repurchase agreements generally have maturities ranging from one to 36 months in duration.
 Should the lender under a repurchase agreement decide not to renew such agreement at maturity, we would be required either to refinance elsewhere or be in a position to satisfy (i.e., pay off) this obligation.
 If, during the term of a repurchase agreement, a lender should file for bankruptcy, we might experience difficulty recovering our pledged collateral and may have an unsecured claim against the lender's assets for the difference between the amount loaned to us and the estimated fair value of the collateral pledged to such lender.
 To reduce our exposure, we enter into repurchase agreements only with financial institutions whose holding or parent company's long-term debt rating is "A" or better as determined by at least one nationally recognized rating agency, where applicable.
-If this minimum criterion is not met, we will not enter into repurchase agreements with that lender without the specific approval of directors.
-In the event an existing lender is downgraded below "A," we will seek the approval of our board of directors before entering into additional repurchase agreements with that least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
+If this minimum criterion is not met, we will not enter into repurchase agreements with that lender without the specific approval of our board of directors.
+In the event an existing lender is downgraded below "A," we will seek the approval of our board of directors before entering into additional repurchase agreements with that lender.
+We generally seek to diversify our exposure by entering into repurchase agreements with at least four separate lenders with a maximum loan from any lender of no more than three times our stockholders' equity.
 At June 30, 2004, we had amounts outstanding under repurchase agreements with 11 separate lenders, all of which were rated "A" or better, with a maximum net exposure (the difference between the amount loaned to us and the estimated fair value of the security pledged by us as collateral) to any single lender of approximately \$54.8 million.